ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-01-06-balanced-organization.md

 The control culture is the most widespread organisation culture of the last century.

-In one sentence: the system is most important and big size counts.
+In one sentence: The system is most important and big size counts.

 Collaboration Culture
 ---